8 Movies Like Love Me Love Me You Must See

 4. Sierra Burgess Is a Loser (2018)

-Directed by Ian Samuels, ‘Sierra Burgess Is a Loser’ revolves around the ups and downs in the life of unpopular high school student Sierra Burgess (Shannon Purser).
+A modern retelling of the play ‘Cyrano de Bergerac’ by Edmond Rostand, ‘Sierra Burgess Is a Loser’ revolves around the ups and downs in the life of unpopular high school student Sierra Burgess (Shannon Purser).
 She has great ambitions in life and wants to get into Stanford.
 But she’s constantly ridiculed by her schoolmates for being a hopeless loser.
 When a handsome student named Jamey (Noah Centineo) mistakenly texts her, thinking she is cheerleader Veronica (Kristine Froseth), Sierra develops texting chemistry with him.
 She seeks Veronica’s help in maintaining the illusion, while also hoping to eventually woo Jamey.
 But to truly achieve what she wants, she has to accept herself first.
-Inspired by the play ‘Cyrano de Bergerac’ by Edmond Rostand, the Netflix comedy-drama, like ‘Love Me Love Me,’ is a layered love triangle, a story of choice, self-discovery, and the passion of school life.
+Like ‘Love Me Love Me,’ the Ian Samuels directorial is a layered love triangle, a story of choice, self-discovery, and the passion of school life.

 3. The Perfect Date (2019)